 We have completed two pivotal, one Phase 2 and one Phase 3, trials of AXS-05 in MDD, which we refer to as the ASCEND and GEMINI trials, respectively.
 AXS-05 achieved the primary endpoint in both the ASCEND and GEMINI trials.
 We plan to submit a New Drug Application, or NDA, for AXS-05 for the treatment of MDD supported by the positive results from the ASCEND and GEMINI trials.
-AXS-05 is currently in a Phase 3, open-label, long-term safety extension study in patients with MDD and TRD to further support the NDA filing.
+AXS-05 is currently in a Phase 3, open-label, long-term safety extension study in patients with MDD and TRD known as the COMET trial to further support the NDA filing.
+Additionally, AXS-05 is in three Phase 2 open-label efficacy sub-studies of the COMET trial which will evaluate the efficacy and safety of AXS-05 in three clinically pertinent MDD patient populations: the COMET-TRD trial in treatment resistant MDD (TRD), the COMET-AU trial in antidepressant unresponsive MDD, and the COMET-SI trial in MDD with suicidal ideation.
 We have completed a Phase 3 trial of AXS-05 in TRD, which we refer to as the STRIDE-1 trial, which met key secondary endpoints but did not reach statistical significance on the primary endpoint.
-We have also complated a Phase 2/3 trial of AXS-05 in Alzheimer's disease, or AD, agitation, which we refer to as the ADVANCE-1 trial.
+Additionally, we have initiated the MERIT (Mechanistic Evaluation of Response in TRD) trial, a Phase 2, double-blind, placebo-controlled, randomized withdrawal study in patients with TRD.
+We have also completed a Phase 2/3 trial of AXS-05 in AD agitation, which we refer to as the ADVANCE-1 trial.
 AXS-05 achieved the primary endpoint in the ADVANCE-1 trial.
-AXS-05 is also being developed for smoking cessation treatment and a positive Phase 2 trial in the indication has been completed under a research collaboration between us and Duke University.
+AXS-05 is also being developed as an aid to smoking cessation treatment and a positive Phase 2 trial in this indication has been completed under a research collaboration between us and Duke University.

 AXS-07 is a novel, oral, rapidly absorbed, multi-mechanistic, investigational medicine under development for the acute treatment of migraine.
-AXS-07 consists of MoSEIC[TM], or Molecular Solubility Enhanced Inclusion Complex, meloxicam and rizatriptan.
+AXS-07 consists of MoSEICTM, or Molecular Solubility Enhanced Inclusion Complex, meloxicam and rizatriptan.
 Meloxicam is a long-acting nonsteroidal anti-inflammatory drug, or NSAID, with COX-2, an enzyme involved in inflammation and pain pathways, preferential inhibition and potent pain-relieving effects.
-However, standard meloxicam has an extended time to maximum plasma concentration, or Tmax, which delays its onset of action.
-AXS-07 utilizes our proprietary MoSEIC[TM] technology to substantially increase the solubility and speed the absorption of meloxicam while potentially maintaining durability of action.
-Meloxicam is a new molecular entity for migraine enabled by our MoSEIC[TM] technology.
-Rizatriptan is a 5-HT1B/D agonist that inhibits calcitonin gene-related peptide (CGRP)-mediated vasodilation, has been shown to have central trigeminal antinociceptive activity, and may reduce the release of inflammatory mediators from trigeminal nerves.
+However, standard meloxicam has an extended time to maximum plasma concentration, or T{max} , which delays its onset of action.
+AXS-07 utilizes our proprietary MoSEICTM technology to substantially increase the solubility and speed the absorption of meloxicam while potentially maintaining durability of action.
+Meloxicam is a new molecular entity for migraine enabled by our MoSEICTM technology.
+Rizatriptan is a 5-HT{1B/D} agonist that inhibits calcitonin gene-related peptide (CGRP)-mediated vasodilation, has been shown to have central trigeminal antinociceptive activity, and may reduce the release of inflammatory mediators from trigeminal nerves.
 Rizatriptan is approved as a single agent for the acute treatment of migraine.
 We intend to seek FDA approval for AXS-07 utilizing the 505(b)(2) regulatory development pathway.

-We have completed two Phase 3 trials of AXS-07 for the actue treatment of migraine, which we refer to as the MOMENTUM and INTERCEPT trials.
+We have completed two Phase 3 trials of AXS-07 for the acute treatment of migraine, which we refer to as the MOMENTUM and INTERCEPT trials.
 AXS-07 achieved the co-primary endpoints in both the MOMENTUM and INTERCEPT trials.
 We plan to submit an NDA for AXS-07 for the acute treatment of migraine supported by the positive results from the MOMENTUM and INTERCEPT trials.
-AXS-07 is currently in a Phase 3 open-label, long-term safety extension study in patients with migraine to further support the NDA filing.
+AXS-07 is currently in a Phase 3 open-label, long-term safety extension study in patients with migraine known as the MOVEMENT trial to further support the NDA filing.